These US cities are warming fastest - NewsBreak

 - Helena, Montana (+4.1 degrees)

-The only two cities of the 246 analyzed that didn’t warm since 1970 were Monterey, California, and Idaho Falls, Idaho.What U.S. cities will look like with sea level rise, according to scientific projections
+The only two cities of the 246 analyzed that didn’t warm since 1970 were Monterey, California, and Idaho Falls, Idaho.Cleaner Earth: Healing ozone hole, less smog, more eagles

 Climate Central also analyzed data from 49 states (all but Hawaii) and ranked the fastest-warming: